 The Learning Technologies department offers assistance with learning and academic technologies, especially our learning management system (LMS), Brightspace.
-We transitioned to Brightspace from our legacy LMS, Moodle in 2018.
-Faculty wishing to learn more about the LMS or to experiment with technology integration in their teaching may contact Khaoi Mady, Director of Learning & Academic Technologies, at kmady@csum.edu.
+We transitioned to Cnavas from our legacy LMS, Brightspace in 2023.
+Faculty wishing to learn more about the LMS or to experiment with technology integration in their teaching may contact Jase Teoh, Senior Director of Learning & Academic Technologies, at jteoh@csum.edu